AdnanZi/TinyConverter/README.md

 User can select amongst all currencies support by the service.
 It also works cross-selecting target as base.
 Data is cached on device, so it will theoretically work with no limits without internet connection, as long as data is fetched from the service at least once.
 Background fetch is also in place to refresh data - it's set up to trigger every two hours but it will check the date of cached version and update only if the data is older than one calendar day.
 The interval is configurable in Settings.

 The app is designed using MVVM-C app architecture, using XCode 10/11 and Swift 5.
-No 3rd party libraries are used at all.
-Key-Value Observing is used to create bindings between view (controller) and view model.
+No 3rd party libraries are used for bindings - Key-Value Observing is used to create bindings between view (controller) and view model.
-All dependecies are done in a way that they can easily be replaced with mocked versions to make unit testing possible.
+All dependecies are injected so that they can easily be replaced with mocked versions to make unit testing possible.
 Model is currently fully unit tested, with view model and API service coming later.

+CocoaPods are used for dependencies as Carthage (preferred) hasn't been updated for XCode 11.
+All pods are pushed to the repo so the project builds as it is.